-Provides respite to families and friends by looking after adults on Mondays and Thursdays between 10am - 3pm.
+Nora Parsons Centre provides respite to families and friends by looking after adults on Mondays between 9:30 – 3pm.
 Coffee, tea, biscuits plus a hot meal are provided for £10 per day.
 This service is provided for 21 local villages.

-Nora Parsons Centre is based in Wichenford and is totally operated by volunteers, providing safe and comfortable environment two days per week for isolated and lonely persons living in surrounding villages.
+Nora Parsons Centre is based in Wichenford and is totally operated by volunteers, providing safe and comfortable environment (for the moment) one day per week for isolated and lonely persons living in surrounding villages.

 The members enjoy armchair exercise classes, talks, playing games, etc. We have a visiting hairdresser and a podiatrist too.
 We interact with local schools and organisations, who provide entertainment, for example at Christmas, Easter or Harvest time.

 Most important however is the opportunity to socially interact with others, including the volunteer drivers and helpers.
 They have a two course lunch and refreshments are available throughout the day.

 Transport can be provided, if required.
 We always need more volunteer drivers and if you feel that you would be able to spare as little as 1 hour per week or month on a Monday at 9.30am or 3.00pm, please contact us under 01886 888 374 – a mileage allowance will be paid.

 Although Nora Parsons Centre is located in Wichenford, it caters for a wide area, welcoming members from the parishes of: Abberley, Astley & Dunley, Broadwas, Clifton upon Teme, Cotheridge, Doddenham, Great Witley & Hillhampton, Grimley, Hallow, Holt, Kenswick & Wichenford, Knightwick, Little Witley, Lower Broadheath, Martley, Rushwick, The Shelsleys and Shrawley.

 Parishes, who support Nora Parsons with annual or regular donations: